WZBSocialScienceCenter/tmtoolkit/doc/source/development.rst

 This is the central module for text processing and text mining.

-At the core of this module, there is the :class:`~tmtoolkit.corpus.Corpus` class.
+At the core of this module, there is the :class:`~tmtoolkit.corpus.Corpus` class implemented in ``corpus/_corpus.py``.
 It takes documents with raw text as input (i.e. a dict mapping *document labels* to text strings) and applies a SpaCy NLP pipeline to it.
-After that, the corpus consists of  :class:`~tmtoolkit.corpus.Document` objects which contain the textual data in tokenized form, i.e. as a sequence of *tokens* (roughly translated as "words" but other text contents such as numbers and punctation also form separate tokens).
+After that, the corpus consists of  :class:`~tmtoolkit.corpus.Document` (implemented in ``corpus/_document.py``) objects which contain the textual data in tokenized form, i.e. as a sequence of *tokens* (roughly translated as "words" but other text contents such as numbers and punctation also form separate tokens).
 Each token comes along with several *token attributes* which were estimated using the NLP pipeline.
 Examples for token attributes include the Part-of-Speech tag or the lemma.

 The :class:`~tmtoolkit.corpus.Document` class stores the tokens and their "standard" attributes in a *token matrix*.
 This matrix is of shape *(N, M)* for *N* tokens and with *M* attributes.
 There are at least 2 or 3 attributes: ``whitespace`` (boolean – is there a whitespace after the token?), ``token`` (the actual token string) and optionally ``sent_start`` (only when sentence information is parsed in the NLP pipeline).